kewde/slate/source/index.md

 ### Introduction and History ###
 Dual-key Stealth addresses is one of the cornerstones of most anonymous cryptocurrencies currently available.
 The usage allows the recipient to remain anonymous, even after sharing his stealth address publicly.

-Once the Stealth address has been reveiled to the payer(s), it will be able to receive infinite unlinkable payments. **That means that each payment to a Stealth address computes a new unused normal address on which the funds will be received, any eavesdropper will be unable to link the two addresses.**
+Once the Stealth address has been revealed to the payer(s), it will be enable the payee to receive infinite unlinkable payments. **That means that each payment to a Stealth address computes a new unused normal address on which the funds will be received, any eavesdropper will be unable to link the two addresses.**

 *No man will make a great leader who wants to do it all himself or get all the credit for doing it.* ~Andrew Carnegie